-Looking ahead to the 450th anniversary of Harrow’s foundation in 2022, the Governors have set an ambitious development programme for the School - Harrow 450.
+Looking ahead to the 450th anniversary of Harrow’s foundation in 2022, the Governors have set an ambitious development programme that will celebrate 450 years of Harrow and provide an abiding legacy for decades to come.

-Over the next five years, the Harrow Development Trust aims to raise over £100m to help fund the following projects:
+Over the next five years, the Harrow Development Trust aims to raise over £100m to help fund the following priorities:

 John Lyon founded the School in 1572, with a clear vision to provide a free education for 30 boys with limited financial means from the parish of Harrow on the Hill.
 The School’s bursary provision remains guided by this principle in enabling talented boys to benefit from a holistic education at Harrow.